 Unknown.

-Taxonomic review is needed to confirm placement in Russula genus, along with targeted search efforts to understand current population size, distribution and habitat preference.
+Taxonomic review is needed to confirm if it should be transferred into Russula like the other species formerly treated as Macowanites, Additionally, targeted search efforts are needed to understand its current population size, distribution and habitat preference.

 Country | Trend | Redlisted |